hanzoai/zen/README.md

 **Architecture: Innovative Load Balancing Strategy and Training Objective**

-- On top of the efficient architecture of DeepSeek-V3, we pioneer an auxiliary-loss-free strategy for load balancing, which minimizes the performance degradation that arises from encouraging load balancing.
+- On top of the efficient architecture of Zen, we pioneer an auxiliary-loss-free strategy for load balancing, which minimizes the performance degradation that arises from encouraging load balancing.
 -  We investigate a Multi-Token Prediction (MTP) objective and prove it beneficial to model performance.
     It can also be used for speculative decoding for inference acceleration.